ZeeeroOS/ZeeeroOS/README.md

 Development Starts this Winter '24

 Latest News:
-Developemnt for ZeeeroOS has started
+Development for ZeeeroOS has started
 Join Us on [Discord](https://discord.gg/nPVgAzHcnn)